LendingClub/reflex/README.md

 EventBusAdapter provides a simple Observable binding to Guava's [EventBus](https://github.com/google/guava/wiki/EventBusExplained).

-The following is a simple hello-world example:
+The following is a simple hello-world example.  ```EventBusAdapter``` subscribes to the EventBus and exposes it as an Observable.

 ```java
 EventBus eventBus = new EventBus();